StackMCP

 Context7 MCP -- Docs That Know About Pydantic v2

 Two tools: library resolution and documentation querying.
-Context7 indexes FastAPI, Pydantic, SQLAlchemy, Alembic, uvicorn, and hundreds of other Python libraries.
-It returns version-aware documentation and code examples.
+Context7 indexes FastAPI, Pydantic, SQLAlchemy, Alembic, uvicorn, and hundreds of other Python libraries, returning version-aware docs and code examples.

 Configuration